 We will not accept job placement referral fees.

 We are not a staffing firm.

 Our business is training our students.
 We want to help them advance in their careers.

-We want to maintain transparency and avoid even the appliance of a conflict of interest.
+We want to maintain transparency and avoid even the appearance of a conflict of interest.
 Students can be sure we put their interest first — that we are not trying to make a buck off of placing them with one employer over another.